kcchaha/TinyApp/README.md

 - Clone this repo to your local file (git clone [repo http url]).
 - Open `express_server.js`.
-- Turn on your vagrant machine (varant up -> vagrant ssh).
+- Turn on your vagrant machine in your termianl (`vagrant up` -> `vagrant ssh`), all the following commands need to be invoked in your terminal.
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Alternate command for running the server: `npm start`.